-And the truth is: Sales process is not easy.
-Pick up the phone, finding the right prospects, answering questions, follow-ups, and closing the deal.
+Sales is all about finding the right prospects, identifying their problems, answering questions real quick, conducting follow-ups, and closing the deal.

 David Petherick (Doctor LinkedIn™)

 Listen.
 Listen in on some sales calls that a more experienced colleague is making, and make notes.
 Listen more to what the person at the end of the call is saying or asking, and note the winning and losing strategies.
 The best sales person is a great listener, and has the customer in effect talk themselves into a sale.

 In sales, you have to impress your prospects.
 People don’t buy from people whom they do not find impressive.
 Gone are the days when salespeople used to sell product.
 Now, concept selling is something that everyone needs to do, due to dynamic nature of requirements, products, and industry.
 Just like while dating, a very eager person or someone who gets very touchy is shrugged off immediately.
 Similarly, if you try to sell without context or try to do follow-up which cross the line of demarcation between follow-up and irritating the prospect, you’ll never get that deal, and instead you will lose the prospect.

 Always remember people don’t like to get sold, instead they want their problems to be solved.
 Focus on problem not on selling!